-please note that if you have some multiparameter, modulator or another subsystem access the ranges of individual controllers, this function will reorder them, so these connections will no longer be correct.
-Select target parameter ------------------------- -- ParameterIndex ParameterIndex button lets you choose the parameter being controlled.
+Down button moves the selected controller down one item, if possible.
+This may be useful when keeping things organized, but please note that if you have some multiparameter, modulator or another subsystem access the ranges of individual controllers, this function will reorder them, so these connections will no longer be correct.
+ParameterIndex ParameterIndex button lets you choose the parameter being controlled.
 The set contains all automatable parameters.
 MIDI MIDI Learn ?
-Channel All ┥ 🕨 (Controller Global 001 Modulation wheel < touch and the target parameters that you touch bled, the plugin listens to both the MIDI CC messages from the controllers that you and associates the last-touched of each with the selected slot.
-You can perform sting a hardware controller.
-Then adjusting a target parameter, and repeating those Channel All Channel Channel defines the controller MIDI channel.
-Controller Global 001 Modulation Controller defines the source controller. n wheel 🔹 🕨 Controller Values Values VALUES ?
-Range mode Interval < > VALUE 0.00% MAX VALUE DEPTH 100.0% 100.0% Invert Interpolated Toggle Trigger Up and down mode makes the values go above and below the selected Value, which is considered the center.
+Channel All I Controller Global 001 Modulation wheel I Learn Learn enables or disables MIDI learn.
+When enabled, the plugin listens to both the MIDI CC messages from the controllers that you touch and the target parameters that you touch and associates the last-touched of each with the selected slot.
+You can perform several mappings by selecting another slot, adjusting a hardware controller.
+Then adjusting a target parameter, and repeating those steps for each mapping desired.
+Channel All Channel Channel defines the controller MIDI channel.
+Controller Global 001 Modulation wheel Controller defines the source controller.
+Values VALUES ?
+Range mode Interval < > VALUE (MAX VALUE DEPTH 0.00% 100.0% 100.0% Invert Interpolated Toggle Trigger Range mode Interval Range mode Range mode defines how the parameter range is selected.
+While sometimes it is better to specify minimum and maximum, other times it is better to use a nominal center and depth (% of full scale).
+This control allows you to define which one it will be.
+Up and down mode makes the values go above and below the selected Value , which is considered the center.
 The interval is made smaller if necessary.
 Full range mode is similar, except the range is symmetrically constrained, so the selected Value may not be the center anymore.
 Up/down only modes goes from the selected value up/down only.
 Let's compare these 4 modes.
 Taking a value of -12dB value, with a depth of 75% and a scale of +/- 24dB.
 The nominal range is therefore = +/-24 dB 75% = 36dB.
 With values of 0%, 50% and 100% the outputs are: Up and down: -24, -12, 0 (range constrained to 12 dB either side) Full range: -24, -6, 12 (range limited to minimum, but not constrained) Up only: -12, 6, 24 (range not constrained = +/-24 dB 75% = 36dB) Down only: -12, -18, -24 (range limited to minimum) Interval mode is the most simple one and goes from Value to Maximal value.